ibm-cloud-docs/openwhisk/openwhisk_actions.md

 **What is an action?**

-An action is a small piece of code that can be explicitly invoked or set to automatically run in response to an event.
+An action is a small piece of code that can be invoked or set to automatically run in response to an event.
 In either case, each run results in a record that is identified by a unique activation ID.
 The input and the result of an action can be seen as key-value pairs.
 The key is a string and the value is a valid JSON value.
 An action can be written in the language of your choice and provided to the service as either source code or a Docker image.
 The action code runs when it is directly invoked by the Cloud Functions API, CLI, or iOS SDK.
 An action can automatically respond to events from IBM Cloud or third-party services.

 **Why would I use an action?**